buyekeobare/sorting_algorithms/README.md

 If the first element is greater than the second element, swap them.
 In our example, since 6 is smaller than 8, we swap them.
 Current order: 6, 8, 10, 4, 2.
 - Move to the next pair of elements (the second and the third i.e 8 and 10) and compare them.
+Aga
-Again, swap them if they are in the wrong order, but in our case we don't swap them since they are in the correct order.
+in, swap them if they are in the wrong order, but in our case we don't swap them since they are in the correct order.
 Current order: 6, 8, 10, 4, 2.
 - Next, we compare 10 and 4.
 Since 4 is smaller than 10, we swap them.
 Current order: 6, 8, 4, 10, 2.
 - Finally, we compare 10 and 2.
 We swap them because 2 is smaller than 10.
 Current order: 6, 8, 4, 2, 10.